- Main purpose of SLRUs

 What types of data is tracked in SLRUs?

-Whether parent or nested transactions, they each get their own 32-bit integer identifier once they begin modifying something.
-The [SAVEPOINT] keyword can be used (blog post: You make a good point! — PostgreSQL Savepoints to save incremental status of a transaction.
+Whether parent or nested transactions, they each get their own 32-bit integer identifier once they begin modifying something, and these are all tracked while they’re in use.
+The SAVEPOINT keyword (blog post: You make a good point! — PostgreSQL Savepoints saves incremental status for a transaction.

 What are MultiXacts?